 Dat Three: The Latin Quarter + Musee D’Orsay

 Breakfast this particular morning was across the road from our hotel at Le Comete.
 We sat at a table on the sidewalk and people-watched while drinking coffee and having breakfast.

 We stopped in at Merci, a one-of-a-kind hipster concept store in Le Marais, where you can buy clothes, stationery, kitchenware and furniture.
+This is a must on yoru second visit to Paris!
+With so many cute and unique things in sale, it’s the perfect souvenir that doesn’t scream PARIS from a glittering Eiffel Tower.
+Instead, you can stock up on the cutest stationery items, typically french kitchen bowls or some trendy Paris Street Style clothes.
 Check out just how hipster they really are on their Instagram.
 Next door is a cute little cafe in a second-hand bookstore which we didn’t try, but might do next time we visit.
 The reviews are great!

 On the way to the Latin Quarter, we stopped off at the Métro Arts et Métiers, a metro station on line 11 decorated in a steampunk style.

 We didn’t get the chance on our first trip, so we made sure Musee D’Orsay was on our itinerary this time!
 It usually features on your first visit to Paris, but with so many museums to visit, you’ll likely have to leave a few off until next time.
 And there’s always a next time 😉

 Crepes for Dinner?